 Available-for-sale debt securities, which are included in other long-term assets in the accompanying Consolidated Condensed Balance Sheets, are measured at fair value using quoted prices reported by investment brokers and dealers based on the underlying terms of the security and comparison to similar securities traded on an active market.
-As of March 29, 2024 and December 31, 2023, available-for-sale debt securities primarily included U.S. Treasury Notes and corporate debt securities.
+As of December 31, 2023, available-for-sale debt securities primarily included U.S. Treasury Notes and corporate debt securities.

 The Company's investments in equity securities consist of investments in publicly traded equity securities and investments in non-marketable equity securities.
 The publicly traded securities are classified as Level 1 in the fair value hierarchy as they are measured based on quotes in active markets.
 For the non-marketable equity securities, the Company estimates the fair value of the investments using the Fair Value Alternative.
 The Company's investments in these equity securities are not classified in the fair value hierarchy due to the use of these measurement methods.
 Additionally, the Company is a limited partner in partnerships that invest primarily in early-stage companies.
 While the partnerships record these investments at fair value, the Company's investments in the partnerships are accounted for under the equity method of accounting and are not subject to fair value measurement disclosures noted above.
-As of both March 29, 2024 and December 31, 2023, the Company's equity method investments included investments in partnerships with a carrying value of approximately \$ 1.4 billion.
+As of June 28, 2024 and December 31, 2023, the Company's equity method investments included investments in partnerships with a carrying value of approximately \$ 1.5 billion and \$ 1.4 billion, respectively.
 Refer to Note 8 for additional information on gains and losses on the Company's investments including investments in the partnerships.

-The cross-currency swap derivative contracts are used to partially hedge the Company's net investments in non-U.S. operations against adverse movements in exchange rates between the U.S. dollar and the Danish kroner, Japanese yen, euro and Swiss franc.
-The Company also uses cross-currency swap derivative contracts to hedge the exchange rate exposure from long-term debt issuances in a foreign currency other than the functional currency of the borrower.
 The cross-currency swap derivative contracts are classified as Level 2 in the fair value hierarchy as they are measured using the income approach with the relevant interest rates and current currency exchange rates and forward curves as inputs.
 Refer to Note 12 for additional information.